pkpio/SIRC_HW_Xilinx_ML605_Hardware_PUF/README.md

 SIRC_HW_Xilinx_ML605_Hardware_PUF
 =================================

 Implementation of SIRC, hardware end code for a Xilinx virtex 6 ML605 device.
-This project is made to work with a actual hardware PUF.
+This project is made to work with an actual hardware PUF.
 PUF - Physically Unclonable Function.

 Network configuration